edgedb/edgedb/docs/edgeql/types.rst

     {89381587-705d-458f-b837-860822e1b219}

-There are limits to what values can to be cast to a certain type.
+There are limits to what values can be cast to a certain type.
 In some cases two types are entirely incompatible, like ``bool`` and ``int64``; in other cases, the source data must be in a particular format, like casting ``str`` to ``datetime``.